Glasses3927/database/README.md

 # Database
-This is Database  by Glässes
+This is a database  by Glässes